reeynier/reeynier.github.io/_posts/2020-11-25-merge-two-sorted-list.md

 ## Sample C++ Code

-This is a C++ implementation of the binary search approach.
+This is a C++ implementation of the above approach.

 ```c
 #include <iostream>